mutagen-io/mutagen/examples/docker/web-go/README.md

 The development setup consists of five services:

+- An empty `mutagen` service that sits idle and serves as the hosting point for `mutagen-agent` processes (which provide code synchronization and network forwarding)
 - A database service running [PostgreSQL](https://www.postgresql.org/)
 - A Go-based API server that handles message read/write requests
 - A front-end build service that uses [gulp](https://gulpjs.com/) to build the HTML, CSS, and JavaScript that constitute the front-end of the application
 - A Go-based web server that serves the front-end content
-- A development service that populates a shared volume with an initial copy of the code and then waits to host Mutagen agents for code synchronization and network forwarding

 In a production setup, you would typically only have three services: the database, the API server, and the web server.
 The front-end would usually be